Midnight Records -255 – 263 W. 23rd Street, Chelsea NYC – shop closed 1984 – March 2004

 And another, this time by Hillary Chute published in the Village Voice on March 9 2004, titled Music reporting on the closing of the store, and interviewing J.D. about the store and its history.

-While we’re still searching here’s the cover to The Midnight Records Book of 60’s Punk and Psychedelic Compilations.
+Here too is the cover to The Midnight Records Book of 60’s Punk and Psychedelic Compilations.
 In the 60s, numerous obscure bands put out 45s of garage, psych, mod, punk and beat songs.
 Many were released in lots of 500 on smaller labels, that had only regional (not national) distribution chains.
 Often, they were only played locally, where the band was known, and no where else.
 Many were quite good, but simply did not get the exposure to reach a larger audience.
 In the 70s, collectors gathered these singles, which due to their scarcity and great sound, cost quite a pretty penny.
 Before the Internet, the only way for most mere mortals to access these sounds was via comps (short for compilations), on which they were collected and reissued.
 (Or by reading fan zines, but that is a story for another day).
 Many of these comps themselves were issued in small pressings with a handwritten number denoting the copy you had purchased (1 of 400 etc.) or with mimeorgraphed covers.
 I have many of these comps myself, from which I learned a great deal about 60s garage.
 Midnight’s book (pictured below) was a guide to those comps, many of which it sold in the store.